 The Food Law group provides members with an interest in food legislation with the opportunity to engage and share knowledge with fellow members.
 The Group is involved in a wide range of activities which includes hosting regular discussion workshops.

-Our Food Law Steering Group aims to provide IFST members with regular information as well as organise regular thought provoking events.c
+Our Food Law Steering Group aims to provide IFST members with regular information as well as organise regular thought provoking events.

 Other members of the Steering Group

-Dr Tallon holds masters and doctorate degrees in exercise & nutritional biochemistry, a masters in food Law and Master degree in European law from the Dickson Poon School of Law, Kings College London.
+Dr Tallon holds masters and doctorate degrees in exercise & nutritional biochemistry, a master's in food law and a master degree in European law from the Dickson Poon School of Law, Kings College London.
 He is a chartered scientist, biologist and registered nutritionist with over 200 published articles in trade and peer reviewed journals covering sports nutrition, functional foods and the impact of European food law regulations.

 He is currently Managing Director of the food law consultancy Legal Foods®, representing food businesses & trade associations in all aspects of European food law including the preparation of health claim submission, food labelling, enforcement defence, and novel food applications.
 His previous roles have included University lecturer in nutrition and physiology on degree and masters level courses and as Director of European regulatory affairs for a number of multinational sports nutrition companies.
 In his spare time Dr Tallon is an avid Ironman Triathlete and marathon runner.